 Detail of the Vicens House façade

 Bellesguard Tower.
 This building is one of the hidden treasures of Gaudí, since until recently it was not open to visitors.
 But now tourists can enjoy the Gaudian architecture, with its colorful windows, ceramic mosaic benches or brick borders.
 The Bellesguard Tower is often called "the modernist castle" because it was actually built on top of the foundations of a medieval castle.
-Gaudí was heavily inspired by the straight lines and the imposing forms of the castles while designing this tower, and this can be seen perfectly when we walk through their roo
+Gaudí was heavily inspired by the straight lines and the imposing forms of the castles while designing this tower.

 The Portal Miralles is all that remains of the disappeared Finca Miralles.
 This is the door that Gaudí designed for Hermenegild Miralles in 1901 to give access to his estate.
 It is worth visiting this sample of the legacy of Antoni Gaudí in this cultural route off the beaten track.
 In the quiet Paseo de Manuel Girona there are not as many tourists as in front of the Sagrada Familia, so you can enjoy the Gaudian forms and style in all its splendor and without stress.
 Here you can also see a statue of Antoni Gaudí by the sculptor Joaquim Camps.